chrisweb/chris.lu/README.md

 }
 ```

-and then in the root of the project create a folder called `types` and inside of it add a file called `` with the following content:
+and then in the root of the project create a directory called `types` and inside of it add a file called `` with the following content:

 ```ts
 // types/mdx.d.ts